terms4fairskills/FAIRterminology/README.md

 In July 2020, we received notification of our successful application for EOSC co-creation funding to continue this work.

-Thanks to our successful EOSC co-creation proposal, we will continue to develop the FAIR Skills Terminology (FST) with our annotation and coordination groups to create v0.1 of the terminology.
-We will use a number of real-world use cases to drive this development to ensure a broad and pragmatic initial spread of terms.
-These terms will be refined via iterative annotation of training materials.
-Annotation will be performed using the Semaphora tool and will continue until an initial prototype terminology is created.
+Thanks to our successful EOSC co-creation proposal, we continued to develop the Terms4FAIRskills (T4FS) using two real-life use cases - the CODATA/RDA Summer Schools and the ELIXIR Training Platform Training and Events Portal (TeSS).
+Through a number of workshops and hackathons, we iteratively annotated a large number of training materials using the Semaphora annotation tool.

-We will use this repository as a space to work on the development of the terminology, from a collaborative google spreadsheet(used to generate and collate the terms and their definitions) to a true hierarchial terminology, including terms from other terminologies such as CASRAI, using Robot and hand-crafted artisanal csv files.
+Our report on this work can be found on Zenodo at the following DOI: [10.5281/zenodo.4705219](https://doi.org/10.5281/zenodo.4705219).

+We continue to develop terms4FAIRskills and our latest terminology will always be found in our related GitHub repository.
+New term requests and queries can be posted on our issue tracker..

-For more information on any of the technical aspects of this work, please contact Peter McQuilton.
+For more information on any of the technical aspects of this work, please contact Peter McQuilton or Allyson Lister.